Inventory

 Evaluate and Remediate from Inventory

-The steps are the same as in the Compliance module, with the following modification:
+The steps are the same as in the Compliance module, with the following modifications:

 • For IaC resources, there is no manual remediation nor “Accept Risk” function.

-For certain controls, you can open a pull request to remediate a code resource, as described in Continue Remediation > Pull Request .
+For certain controls, you can open a pull request to remediate a code resource.

 Use the Inventory API